 These aquatic preserves — dotted up and down Florida's coastline — offer a window into the state's natural and cultural heritage.
 In 1975, with growing appreciation for their environmental diversity and alluring beauty, Florida enacted the Aquatic Preserve Act.
 This ensures the continuation of aquatic preserves' natural conditions — "their aesthetic, biological and scientific values may endure for the enjoyment of future generations."

-These pristine waters act as critical nurseries for fish and other aquatic life.
-This is where our fishing industry begins.
+These pristine waters act as critical nurseries for fish and other aquatic life that are an integral part of the Florida way of life.
 Bottlenose dolphins break the water's surface and manatees feed on seagrasses.
-Wading and shore birds — including pelicans, ospreys, and roseate spoonbills — thrive in the shallow waters.
+Wading and shore birds — including pelicans, ospreys and roseate spoonbills — thrive in the shallow waters.

 About two-thirds of Floridians live in counties that border an aquatic preserve.
 Aquatic preserves are vital to Florida's quality of life.
 Residents and visitors enjoy swimming, fishing, boating and paddling through the preserves, often unaware the waters are being protected and preserved.

 Numerous archaeological sites found along and within the aquatic preserves attest to early human habitation.
 Like many people today, early explorers found them attractive places to live.
 Shell mounds, which are heaps of the discarded remains from early meals, bear the evidence of early human communities and add to their cultural and historical value.

 Aquatic preserves' natural heritage is entrusted to us — to explore, experience and protect — for future generations.